gcampese/FinalProject-Group7/README.md

   Final-Group-Project-Report: folder where group report detailing the project as a whole including research, methodologies, and results.

-  Final-Group-Presentation: folder where Final Project PowerPoint to be presented resides.
+  Final-Group-Presentation: folder where the Final Project PowerPoint to be presented resides.

   Code: folder where code lies that is used in this project.